thecoderszone/enum/README.md

 <?php

 use TCZ\Enum\Enumerable;
+// use TCZ\Enum\AsciiEnum;
 use Animals\Cat;
 use Animals\Dog;
 use Animals\Kangaroo;

 class Pet extends Enumerable
 {
+    // AsciiEnum defaults labels to values, ideal for text based use cases.
+    // N.B.
+Pet::getLabels() would return Pet::getValues(), as opposed to the $labels array.
+    // use AsciiEnum;

     public const CAT = 1;

     public const DOG = 2;